fbpx

 Disney’s Animal Kingdom Park

-When I told people we were starting to plan our Walt Disney World trip, I kept hearing that we only needed a half day at Disney’s Animal Kingdom Park because “there’s not much for little kids.”
+When I told people we were starting to plan our Walt Disney World trip, I keept hearing that we only needed a half day at Disney’s Animal Kingdom Park because “there’s not much for little kids.”

 Because of all the feedback, at one point, I even thought about skipping Animal Kingdom Park since my kids aren’t super interested in animals.